On Graph Odd Edge-Colorings and Odd Edge-Coverings

-\begin{lemma} Let $G$ be a connected graph, and assume that every even vertex $u$ satisfies $N_G'(u)=0$.
-Three vertices $v,w,q\in V(G)$ satisfy the following. \begin{enumerate} \item $v$ is an even internal vertex of $G$. \item $q$ is an internal vertex of $G-v$. \item $v$ and $q$ are nonadjacent, and $w$ is adjacent to both $v$ and $q$. \end{enumerate} Then either $G$ admits an odd $3$-edge-coloring, or there is an edge $e$ such that $G\backslash \{e\}$ admits an odd $3$-edge-coloring. \end{lemma}
+\begin{lemma} Let $G$ be a reduced connected graph such that every even vertex $u$ satisfies $N_G'(u)=0$.
+Assume there are three vertices $v,w,q\in V(G)$ that satisfy the following. \begin{enumerate} \item $v$ is an even internal vertex of $G$; \item $q$ is an internal vertex of $G-v$; \item $v$ and $q$ are nonadjacent, and $w$ is adjacent to both $v$ and $q$. \end{enumerate} Then either $G$ admits an odd $3$-edge-coloring, or there is an edge $e$ such that $G\backslash \{e\}$ admits an odd $3$-edge-coloring with a common color appearing at both endvertices of $e$. \end{lemma}